 The largest difference is that Zoom is designed for video conferencing or meetings while Panopto is designed to record and share lectures.
-Panopto is helpful for use within a classroom environment.
-Panopto webcasts and recordings can be scheduled based on class times to automatically start, stop, and upload to the appropriate class folder within Webcourses@UCF.
+Panopto is helpful for use within a classroom environment as it’s a simple recording or webcast tool without collaboration features in the webcast.
 Zoom is a synchronous tool which means it is a better choice for real-time discussions and interactions.

 You can absolutely leverage both of these technologies in the Fall 2020 semester.
 We recommend if you have a larger class and will be mostly lecturing or sharing pre-recorded video content that you use Panopto to store and share your videos for ease of use for you and your students.
 Zoom can then be used supplementally for meetings with students or sessions that require a lot of interactivity and discussions.

 There are several important things to consider when you decide which tools will work best for you during Fall 2020.
 Below are some of the considerations we feel are more important and will help guide you.